Search engines, like Google, are always updating and changing the way they display information on search engine results pages (SERPs).

 By adhering to the guidelines set by Google, you can increase the chances of your virtual event getting discovered online by anyone using Google to search their interests and favorite topics:

-The Google event experience improves engagement by displaying a logo, description and more on the first page of a Google search.
+The Google event experience improves engagement by displaying a business logo, description and more on the first page of a Google search.
+This is also a great opportunity to show off your logo design to potential customers.

 Be sure to include these key data points on your event website to get your event on Google: